-Best Time of Day to Run in Summer: Morning vs Evening Isn't Just Temperature
+Best Time of Day to Run in Summer: Read the Dew Point, Not the Thermometer

-The best summer run time depends on dew point, sun exposure, and heat stored in pavement, not just air temperature.
-Use this evidence-based framework and RunWeather's hour-by-hour comparison.
+The best summer run time depends on dew point, sun exposure, and heat stored in pavement, not the air temperature alone.
+Here is how I choose between a morning and an evening run, hour by hour.

 Based on NOAA, OSHA, and ACSM heat-stress guidance.